mrd875/SocketIOPlayground/readme.md

 # Socket.IO Cursor Demo
-Realtime web app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend
+Realtime web app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with Konva.

 ## Usage
 ```bash